PhilipEkholm/DA363A-Autonomous-Car/README.md

-# P1-Autonomous-Car
+# DA363A-Autonomous-Car
-A project we did during the first year in the engineering program.
+A project we did during the first year in the computer engineering program.
 An ambitious attempt to create a small autonomous vehicle - which almost worked!

 Interesting code:
 	- AndroidClient/